dreamxgod/DarkStoreApp-testproject/README.md

 1. Create `.env` file with **FINNHUB_API_KEY**: `echo 'FINNHUB_API_KEY=your_key' > .env`.
 The key can be obtained in the [fihhhub dashboard](https://finnhub.io/dashboard).
-1. Run the server: `hypercorn main:app --reload`
+1. Run the server: `uvicorn main:app --reload`

 ## How to use this project:
 First of all you need to create an admin user, for that, please, /admin post methon in "Started Requirements" tag.
 You need this user to have access to "Admin Panel".